 -Photoshoots (modeling, pregnancy, special occasions, unique family portraits, self-celebration)-Parties and Festivals-Special occasions (weddings, anniversaries, graduations, birthdays, etc.) -Performance (performance artists, drag shows, circus artists, singers, dancers and more)-Self-confidence boost - feel like a god or goddess whatever you're doing, wherever you are!-Self-expression - let out your inner phoenix, huntress, Poseidon, devil, angel, etc.

-The best thing about these headpieces is that they are comfortable!
+The best thing about these headpieces is that they are light and comfortable!
 The base is lined with crushed velvet and is moulded to a head-form, just like a hat.

 My larger headpieces have one or two adjustable straps on them.
 You can tighten or loosen these straps to fit your head, just like bra straps.
 If there is a clear plastic chin strap, start with this under your chin, then take the elastic strap over the top of your head and under your hair.
 Then place the headdress on your head and adjust everything.
 Make sure the strap in the back is under your hair, wrapped around the base of your head (NOT the middle-back of your head - the strap should be around your hairline at the top of your neck, under your occiput).